edwardzhang5/the5letterwordgame/README.md

-# The 5 Letter Word Game
+# The 5-Letter Word Game

-Welcome
+Welcome to our 5-Letter Word Game!

 ## Available Scripts